tESS RENÉ

 Best for: Spirals of overthinking, panic, or looping overwhelm.

 When emotions spiral, your attention scatters everywhere at once.
+Grounding calms the chaos and helps you build resilience to handle future chaotic moments.
 Choosing a single anchor point focuses your mind and helps your body return to rhythm.
 It’s a way of telling your nervous system: “I can land here, in this breath, right now.”
 “I know how to feel grounded.”

 How to do it: